2021 Clos Mogador Com Tu

 Description

-The Com Tu is a 100% Grenache/Garnacha which has been allowed to mature for 18 months in a 4,000 liter used oak foudre and then another year of bottle aging.
-The Garnacha grapes ferment in the same foudre with native yeasts.
-It is still very young and raw and the nose needs to develop, but it has subtle notes of raspberry leaf and wild cherry.
-The garnacha grapes from La Figuera provide a wine with a unique ruby red color, soft and juicy.
-The wine is still young, but after decanting you discover the opening with beautiful notes of ripe raspberries and cherries, berries, orange peel, licorice and violets.
-This perfect interplay is also noticeable in the taste, where fruit is accompanied by herbs such as thyme and rosemary, but also dates and figs that add a pleasant sweetness.
-The wine is powerful on the one hand, and refined on the other with silky tannins and sufficient freshness.
-He is already very hot at a young age, but has immense potential.
-The taste is more lively and will improve further with time.
-Com Tu is, next to the Espetacle, one of the names to see in Montsant.
+The Com Tu is a 100% Grenache/Garnacha that was aged for 18 months in a 4,000-liter used oak foudre, followed by a further year of bottle aging.
+The Garnacha grapes fermented in the same foudre with indigenous yeasts.
+It is still very young and raw, and the nose needs to develop, but it has subtle notes of raspberry leaf and wild cherries.
+The Garnacha grapes from La Figuera produce a wine with a unique ruby-red color, soft and juicy.
+The wine is still young, but after decanting, the opening reveals beautiful notes of ripe raspberries and cherries, currants, orange peel, licorice, and violets.
+This perfect interplay is also noticeable on the palate, where fruit is accompanied by herbs like thyme and rosemary, as well as dates and figs, which add a pleasant sweetness.
+The wine is powerful on the one hand, yet refined on the other, with silky tannins and ample freshness.
+It's already incredibly delicious when young, but it has immense potential.
+The palate is more vibrant and will further enhance with age.
+Along with Espetacle, Com Tu is one of the wines to watch in Montsant.

-Com tu? by the way, means: I am like you (Com tú), you are like me.
-It is a mix between the Barbier philosophy and Rene Barbier Sr's son who is adopted.
-It is a tribute to all people, no matter the color of their skin, their gender, what face or body they have, whether they have a disability or not.
-The name of the wine should remind you that we are all the same inside.
-We all share basic needs, they make us human, they make us equal.
-In summary, I am like you (Com tú), you are like me.
+By the way, Com tú? means: I am like you (Com tú), you are like me.
+It's a blend of Barbier's philosophy and Rene Barbier Sr.'s adopted son.
+It's a tribute to all people, regardless of their skin color, gender, face or body, or disability.
+The wine's name is meant to remind us that we are all the same deep down.
+We all share basic needs, which make us human, which make us equal.
+In short, I am like you (Com tú), you are like me.

-As of 2021, the Com Tu has received a new label with the image of the village of La Figuera incorporated into the label and the link has also been made with its little brother the Sindicat .
-La Figuera, located in a higher area in the Priorat region.
-It is a unique high-altitude village and differs from the rest of the Priorat/Montsant region due to a different climatology (due to the altitude) and soil types, with a lot of clay, which provides the conditions for working the land in a different way.
-A small village where everything still needs to be built and that they want to help grow together with Com Tu and at the same time strengthen and make the area known.
-Where Grenache has a special unique character that fascinated Rene Barbier.
-The red Grenache of the three plots that make up Com Tu, between 50 and 80 years old, shows the character and potential of this land, La Figuera.
-A grape that leaves notes of orange in the glass, which identifies it.
-The new label, which frames the drawing of La Figuera, clearly shows where it comes from while following the aesthetic of the wines produced by Clos Mogador.
+As of 2021, the Com Tu has been given a new label with the image of the village of La Figuera incorporated into the label and the link has also been made with its little brother, the Sindicat.
+La Figuera, located in a higher area of the Priorat region.
+It is a unique hilltop village, different from the rest of the Priorat/Montsant region due to its different climatology (due to the altitude) and soil types, with a high proportion of clay, which creates the conditions for different cultivation methods.
+A small village where everything still needs to be built, they want to help grow together with Com Tu, while simultaneously strengthening and raising the profile of the region.
+Where Grenache has a special, unique character that captivated René Barbier.
+The red Grenache from the three plots that make up Com Tu, aged between 50 and 80 years, reveals the character and potential of this land, La Figuera.
+A grape that leaves notes of orange in the glass, which makes it unique.
+The new label, which frames the image of La Figuera, clearly shows its origins and simultaneously follows the aesthetic of the wines produced by Clos Mogador.

 René Barbier Meyer, Clos Mogador Winery Winemaker